Beorhtmund/national-lottery-number-generator/readme.md

 # National Lottery UK Random Number Generator
 This program is designed for players that can't come up with numbers for the National Lottery in the UK.
-Players need to pick the game and random numbers will returned.
+Players need to pick the game and random numbers will be displayed.

 ## EUROMILLIONS (5 Main + 2 Lucky Stars)